 While pressure has persisted on generic drugs, but it won’t last forever.

 The company has sold assets to clean up its balance sheet, which has de-risked the story somewhat.
-In my opinion, Teva is a better version of Valeant, but with an easier path back to normalcy.
+In my opinion, Teva is a better version of Valeant, but with an easier path back to normalcy, even as it faces questions about price-fixing.

 It’s a risky path, but if it works TEVA could gain another 20%-plus simply by reaching a higher multiple and removing bankruptcy fears.